IamSebastianDev/byndly/readme.md

 };
 ```

 > Note: The bootstrap function cannot be defined in the CLI.
-To use it, you need to create a configuration file.
+To use it, you need to create a `.js` or `.mjs` configuration file.

 #### **`watch`**

 Type: `boolean`
 CLI: `-w/--watch`

 Flag indicating if the browser should reload when changes in the supplied bundle file are detected.
 Can be set via the `-w` or `-watch` short flag indicating a true boolean as well as with the `watch` property in a byndly config file.
-Defaults to false.
+Defaults to true.

 #### **`port`**